Litetokens/Documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_LE.md

 11. Q: Is it within LITETOKENS’s plan to reduce the reward of XLT for block production by half?
 If yes, when?
     A: The LITETOKENS Foundation is currently not planning to halve the XLT reward per block in the future.

 12. Q: If any of the 27 nodes malfunctions, will it be detected automatically and disqualified from elections?
-Will it remain as a Super Representative if such thing occur?
+Will it remain as an Envoy if such thing occur?
 If it won't, how and when it can regain the status?
    A: An event of incompetency & missed block rates will be kept permanently and will be public.
-We expect voters to make a rational judgement by not voting for that particular SR in future voting cycles.
+We expect voters to make a rational judgement by not voting for that particular LE in future voting cycles.

-Questions on the Super Representatives election
+Questions on the Envoys election
 -----

 1. Q: Why I can't see any votes for my node at https://scan.litetokens.co/#/network even though I’ve just submitted 2 million votes for it in the current voting round?
     A: Results are updated every 6 hours, which will be announce only after this round of voting.

 2. Q: The amount of votes one holds is equivalent to the amount of his/her holding of XLT, so one vote can be made for one XLT, right?
-And the vote can be made to more than one Super Representative candidate?
+And the vote can be made to more than one Envoy candidate?
     A: A: Every XLT equals one vote can only be casted for one candidate.
 However, if you have more then one TP( or frozen XLT), you can spread the votes among all the candidates you want to.

 3. Q: Since XLT is required to obtain the right to vote, do we need to deposit a certain amount of XLT into Litescan wallet?
     A:Yes, you need to have XLT in order to be able to freeze them.
 But no, since your balance is held on the blockchain and not on Litescan you can use any other wallet or means to freeze your XLT.

-4. Q: Is there a threshold for the daily election of 27 Super Representatives?
+4. Q: Is there a threshold for the daily election of 27 Envoys?
 Or is it encouraged to compete freely?
     A: Free competition.
 Solicit the votes if you want them.
-Due to the existence of the GR system, an SR needs at least 100 million votes to replace a GR.
+Due to the existence of the GR system, an LE needs at least 100 million votes to replace a GR.
 There is no reward for GRs’ work.

-5. Q: Will XLT rewards be distributed evenly among these 27 Super Representatives or based on their hashrate?
+5. Q: Will XLT rewards be distributed evenly among these 27 Envoys or based on their hashrate?
     A: As they produce blocks in rotation, the distribution of reward is irrelevant to hashrate.

 6. Q: If large mining operations run for the election, is hashrate exceeding 50% a possibility?